WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * When using the constructor that takes an ImageDataArray parameter, the "storageType" setting is ignored.
 * createImageData() and getImageData() produce an ImageData object with the same color space as the source canvas, using an ImageDataArray of a type that is appropriate for the pixelFormat of the source canvas (smallest possible numeric size that guarantees no loss of precision).
-* If the canvas color space is not "srgb" or the pixel format is not "8-8-8-8", the data returned by getImageData() is in linear color space.
 * putImageData() performs a color space conversion to the color space of the destination canvas.
-* Data returned by getImageData() or passed to putImageData() are assumed to be in linear color space.
+* Data returned by getImageData() or passed to putImageData() are assumed to be in "srgb" color space, with "unorm8" encoding.
-* If the image data color space is not "srgb" or the storage format is not "uint8", the data passed to putImageData() is assumed to be in linear color space.

 ### Limitations
 * toDataURL and toBlob may be lossy, depending on the file format, when used on a canvas that has an encoding other than "unorm8".
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.